• Skip to main content

 Home » Recipes » Main Dishes

-This is one of those so easy-to-eat, can’t-get-enough pasta dishes we all love to make.
-And this tuna pasta is not just creamy, it’s cheesy, tomatoey AND it cooks in just one pan!
+This Tuna Pasta is one of those so easy-to-eat, can’t-get-enough of pasta dishes we all love to make.
+It’s creamy, cheesy, tomatoey AND it cooks in just one pan!
 It’s also a go-to for weeknights as it can be on the table in 30 minutes.

-One Pan Creamy Tuna Pasta with tomatoes and mozzarella
+One Pan Cheesy Tuna Pasta with tomatoes and mozzarella

 If you have a toddler, weaning baby or fussy eater and are wondering how to adapt this recipe for your family, see here >

-The Stars of my One Pan Creamy Tuna Pasta
+The Stars of my One Pan Cheesy Tuna Pasta

 The Tuna